 The Group has entered into commercial leases on certain properties, plant and equipment.
 These leases have an average duration of between 1 and 2 years.

 27 Contingent liabilities

-The Company is contingently liable in respect of guarantees, indemnities and performance bonds given in the ordinary course of business amounting to $\pounds7,603,268$ at 27th April, 2013 (2012 - $\pounds6,124,028$).
+The Company is contingently liable in respect of guarantees, indemnities and performance bonds given in the ordinary course of business amounting to $\pounds 7,602,881$ at 3rd May, 2014 (2013 - $\pounds 7,603,268$).